jmcantrell/btrfs-snapshots/README.md

 happen for the command, but not actually do anything.
 In other words, a dry-run.

+The `-p` option can be specified multiple times to select more than one profile.
+If none are specified, `ACTION` will be performed for every profile.

 See `man 8 btrfs-snapshots` for more details.

 ### Action: `create`